harshnisar/ml-india/people/index.md

 </div>

 <div id="faculty_and_professor">
-<h1>Indian faculty and professionals in the field of machine learning and data science</h1>
+<h1>Indian faculty and professors in the field of machine learning and data science</h1>

 <h3>Are you professor/faculty in ML/Data/Analytics?</h3>